zsquareplusc/wipy-environment/README.rst

 Some code for the WiPy_ board, facilitating setup network and running code from the SD card.

+Code for the PC simplifies first time setup and later copying data to the WiPy_ or backing it up.

 Features
 ========
-Assuming the ExpansionBoard_ is present.
+Assuming the ExpansionBoard_ (or a similar setup) is present.

 - activate REPL on serial port
 - try to connect to home network (in STA mode), fall back to AP mode if that fails.
-- mount the SD card to ``/sd``
+- try to mount the SD card to ``/sd``
 - add ``/sd/lib`` to ``sys.path`` and execute ``/sd/main.py`` on SD card

+Pc tools:

-- a tool to sync files from the PC with the WiPy_ (via FTP)
+- a tool to sync files from the PC with the WiPy_ (via FTP).
+It can also send the firmware file or backup the WiPy_ internal flash.
+- an other tool to download firmware images from the internet

 .. note::

-    The default fallback to AP mode is a security risk as the netowork name and passwort may be known (unless they were changed in the source code here)
+    The default fallback to AP mode is a security risk as the network name and password may be known (unless they were changed in the source code here)